rpanch1/angular-nodejs-project/README.md

 # About #
-Online Shopping Application built using MongoDB, Express, Angular and Node.js
+Web Application built using MongoDB, Express, Angular and Node.js where regular customers can register an account and shop online.

 # How to run the Application #